justinchoo93/justinchoo93/README.md

 ## Justin Choo

-Software Engineer and specialist in building SPAs with React.js for frontend and Node.js for backend systems.
+Software Engineer and specialist in building SPAs with React for frontend and Node.js for backend systems.

 Advocate of scalable systems and modular design patterns with RESTful APIs and Flux architecture.